 2. Best route for Kilimanjaro climb:

 There are multiple routes to climb Mount Kilimanjaro.

-The Marangu route (referred to as the Coca-Cola route) and the Machame route (referred to as the whiskey route) are the classic trekking route to ascent Uhuru Peak.
-You can also choose from Lemosho, Rongai, Umbwe, and the Northern circuit.
+The Marangu route (referred to as the Coca-Cola route) and the Kilimanjaro Machame route (referred to as the whiskey route) are the classic trekking route to ascent Uhuru Peak.
+You can also choose from the Kilimanjaro Lemosho route, Rongai route, Umbwe route, and the Northern circuit route.

 3. Optimal duration to summit Uhuru Peak, Kilimanjaro: